Answers to the Most Commonly Asked Questions We Receive about Grants

 IN SUMMARY

 The questions we receive in our inbox are almost always requests for money or requests for a list of specific funders to apply to for grant funding.
-Both requests are not ones that we can meet, first because we are not a funder, and second, because identifying funders that are an appropriate fit takes a significant amount of effort and a thorough knowledge of an organization’s mission, capabilities, and capacities.
-Although we look for funding opportunities every day, it’s hard for us to recommend specific funders to any one organization because we are doing general reviews of funding opportunities.
+Both requests are not ones we can meet, first because we are not a funder, and second because identifying funders who are an appropriate fit takes significant effort and a thorough knowledge of an organization’s mission, capabilities, and capacities.
+Although we look for funding opportunities every day, it’s hard for us to recommend specific funders to any one organization, as we conduct general reviews of funding opportunities.

-Because it’s so important to know an organization’s capabilities and history when seeking grant funding, for most organizations, we advocate against hiring consultants to help with finding funding opportunities or writing grant proposals.
-An outside consultant will not know the organization as well as someone inside the organization, so usually, we think it’s best for tasks related to grant funding to be handled internally by the organization’s employees.
-This belief about the advantages of doing things in-house is why we launched Peak Proposals, which has the goal of helping nonprofits build the skills they need to undertake funder research and grant writing themselves.
+Because it’s so important to understand an organization’s capabilities and history when seeking grant funding, we generally advise against hiring consultants to identify funding opportunities or write grant proposals.
+An outside consultant will not know the organization as well as someone inside, so we usually think it’s best to handle grant-related tasks internally by the organization’s employees.
+This belief in the advantages of doing things in-house is why we launched Peak Proposals, which aims to help nonprofits build the skills they need to conduct funder research and grant writing themselves.